Thursday's Scottish gossip

 James Sands is Rangers' latest injury concern after coming off at half-time of Wednesday's 1-0 win over Heart of Midlothian.
 (Sun)

+Rangers manager Giovanni van Bronckhorst praised Ryan Kent, who set up Malik Tillman's winner, and hopes the winger will gain confidence from his performance.
+(Scotsman - subscription required)

-Rangers manager Giovanni van Bronckhorst says Wednesday's win over Hearts was "a big three points" following Sunday's loss to St Johnstone.
+Van Bronckhorst says Wednesday's win over Hearts was "a big three points" following Sunday's loss to St Johnstone.
 (Sun)

+Hearts boss Robbie Neilson cited "time-wasting" at Ibrox and believes there should have been more than three added minutes.
+(Scotsman - subscription required)

 Celtic boss Ange Postecoglou highlights Daizen Maeda's "immense" after the forward's goal against Motherwell proved to be the winner in Wednesday's 2-1 victory.
 (Record)